sungnga/react-ecommerce/react-frontend/README.md

     };
     ```
   - We need to get that single product from backend based on the product id we get in the route parameter
   - First thing, we need to pass in props to the UpdateProduct component so that we have access to the route param using props.match.params.
-And then we can get the prodoct id in the route param
+And then we can get the product id in the route param
   - Write an init method that executes the getProduct() method to get the product from backend based on the given productId.
 This init() method will execute when the UpdateProduct component mounts
     - This init method accepts productId as an argument.
 This productId comes from the route param
     - Call the getProduct() method and pass in the productId as argument